Rare photos show the early years of NASA's space shuttle era

 Instead, the orbiter was called Enterprise, like the TV show's starship.
 That's why members of the "Star Trek" cast and crew, including Nichelle Nichols, George Takei and Gene Roddenberry, could be seen among the crowd at the shuttle's September 1976 unveiling.

-They can also be seen, sporting quintessentially 1970s sartorial style, in one of the 450 previously unpublished and rarely seen images featured in University Press Florida's new book, "Picturing the Space Shuttle: The Early Years."
+They can also be seen, sporting quintessentially 1970s sartorial style, in one of the 450 previously unpublished and rarely seen images featured in University of Florida Press' new book, "Picturing the Space Shuttle: The Early Years."
 The publication chronicles the shuttle program from 1965 until 1982, ending just a year into the spacecraft's operational life.

 "Most of the shuttle books that are available try to do too much and cover the entire program," said co-author John Bisney in a phone interview.
 "And when you have 135 flights over 30 years, that's difficult to condense into one book."